-Step 4 and Step 4a.
-In step 4 the file/files containing the tables can be uploaded.
+Step 4 and Step 4a

+- In step 4 the file/files containing the tables can be uploaded.
 Click save and continue.
 This will bring up step 4a where you can add any information needed to identify the supplementary information.
-The only compulsory window is the title window.

-Click save and continue.
+This is the place where the nomination of a reviewer may be included.
+The only compulsory window is the title window. - Click save and continue.
 This will bring you back to step 4 again where another file can be uploaded.
-Each supplementary separate piece of information is added as new file.